Test automation management tools

 Test automation management tools are specific tools that provide a collaborative environment that is intended to make test automation efficient, traceable and clear for stakeholders.
 Test automation is becoming a cross-discipline (i.e. a mix of both testing and development practices.)

 Motivation

-Test automation systems usually lack reporting, analysis and meaningful information about project status.
+Test automation systems usually need more reporting, analysis and meaningful information about project status.
 Test management systems target manual effort and do not give all the required information.

-Test automation management systems leverage automation effort towards efficient and continuous processes of delivering test execution and new working tests by:
+Test automation management systems leverage automation efforts towards efficient and continuous processes of delivering test execution and new working tests by: